thoughtworks-jumpstart/guides/docs/backend-web-development/security-auth.md

 # Security Authentication and Authorization

+## Information security CIA triad

+Why do we need to protect our information?
+What do we need to protect?

+### Confidentiality

+We need to keep information secret from others.
+No one else should be allowed to know the information except those that are authorized to.

+### Integrity

+We need to protect our information from being modified by unauthorized users.
+Otherwise, we will be unable to determine the integrity of our information.

+### Availability

+We need to have access to our information when we need it.
+We should be able to allow users that are authorized to access our information.

+With authentication and authorization, we can protect our information.

 ## Authentication

 Authentication is the process for the server side to identify who is the current user on the client/browser side.
 This process is triggered when the user login, or when the user tries to access a protected resource on the server side.